New to Cape Town: Royaltea bar serves premium teas and other treats

-Hiking in the valley’s green belt with Hi-tec
+Hiking in the valley’s green belt

 When the Dutch East India Company came across De Hel it was a lush valley with the Spaanschemat River running down through it off the slopes of Table Mountain.
 In 1714 they set up a ‘buitepost’ and started establishing orchards and gardens, felling trees and they built three houses.
 Fast forward 76 years and the area is being overseen by a master woodcutter, with 15 men working for him as well as five soldiers and the slaves that attended to them.
 By then the fruit trees were abundant and the tree felling over the years was evident.

 Fast forward again to today and nature has done an exemplary job of reclaiming the land.
 Vines climb over trees and bushes to create an impenetrable wall of leaves and everywhere you look is green.
 The only evidence of the woodcutter’s legacy is the odd fruit tree or garden plant that has managed to survive in the wild.
 De Hel has since been declared a Provincial Heritage Site by the Council of Heritage Western Cape.